magnussolution/magnusbilling7/README.md

 ## Versioning

-We are in MagnusBilling version 6.x.x (BETA)
+We are in MagnusBilling version 6.x.x

 ## Authors